Toluwaa-o/FinSight-AI-Agent/README.md

    ```

 3. **Set up environment variables**
-   Create a `.env` file and add your OpenAI API key:
+   Create a `.env` file and add the following:

    ```env
    GOOGLE_API_KEY=your_api_key_here